 What happens when you witness success in others?

-Do you recognize a pattern of either negative (fixed mindset) or positive (growth mindset) reactions to these situations?
+Do you recognize a pattern of either pessimistic (fixed mindset) or optimistic (growth mindset) reactions to these situations?
 Did your answers vary?
-Perhaps you tend to have growth mindset in some areas but a fixed mindset in others.
+Perhaps you tend to have a growth mindset in some areas but a fixed mindset in others.
 If you have discovered that you have a fixed mindset, there are still ways to change it.

 In addition to providing growth mindset feedback to your children in your verbal communication with them, it is important to help them develop growth mindset vocabulary in their own self-talk.
 If you hear them say something like, “I’m so stupid!” after a mistake, help them take a step back, evaluate what went wrong, and formulate a plan to lessen the likelihood of it happening again.
 Then highlight the opportunity the mistake provided for learning.
 Keep in mind that you are also modeling mindset language for them constantly in your own self-talk.